fideltak/ez-cheat/ezua/install/1.5.2/README.md

 ## Installation
 ### on External Data Fabric Node
-Before installing EzUA, creating tickets, check CA certs and generate a credential for objectstore.
+Before installing EzUA, creating a ticket, check CA certs and generate a credential for objectstore.
 These are used in EzUA installation.
 So copy and paste them to your notebook.
 [Reference](https://docs.ezmeral.hpe.com/unified-analytics/15/Installation/ezdf-storage.html)

 Creating a user **ezua** for EzUA.